Serena Williams' Next Opponent Feels ‘No Pressure' at US Open

-Serena Williams’ next opponent feels 'no pressure' at US Open originally appeared on NBC Sports Chicago
+Serena Williams’ next opponent feels 'no pressure' at US Open originally appeared on NBC Sports Washington

 NEW YORK - This may be the only time you will ever hear a world No. 2 ranked player say they have no pressure against an opponent.